 Santa Claus Is Comin’ to Town by Bruce Springsteen

-Bruce Springsteen’s “Santa Claus Is Comin’ to Town” gives the listener a live Christmas music appeal, since his rock version was recorded live with the E Street Band in New York in the mid-1970s.
-Fans of The Boss appreciate his unique interpretation on the holiday classic with his signature sound and spoken word intro that invites those who are listening to get a feel for how he might have performed this live.
+Bruce Springsteen's "Santa Claus Is Comin' to Town" gives the listener a live Christmas music appeal, since his rock version was recorded live with the E Street Band in New York in the mid-1970s.
+Fans of The Boss appreciate his unique interpretation of the holiday tune with his signature sound and spoken word intro that invites those who are listening to get a feel for how he might have performed this live.

 It’s Beginning to Look a Lot Like Christmas by Michael Buble